chrisvugrinec/azure-openshift-vnetsecure/README.md

 # Create user and put in developer group

+- To be done by CLUSTERADMIN: oc adm policy add-role-to-user admin system:serviceaccount:testproject:tiller

 - oc create user chris --full-name="Chris Vugrinec"a
 - ssh on each masternode and add user chris to htpasswd
 - for eg, if you have 3 masters